 Table of Contents

 Most people go out and buy a fishing rod based on looks or price.
-Did you know there is much more that should go into a fishing rod purchase than looks and price?
+We’ve put together a list of fishing rod basics for new fisherman.
+There is much more that should go into a fishing rod purchase than looks and price.

 There are a few different materials rods are created from such as fiberglass, graphite, boron, or bamboo, just to name a few.
 Each material brings a different capacity and strength.
 Fiberglass is simple.
 Its economical, durable, and an all-around solid pick for a fishing rod.

 Today, most rods are made from fiberglass.
 Graphite is stronger and more sensitive than Fiberglass.
 Boron is only slightly stronger than graphite and its even more sensitive than the other two.
 However, Boron is significantly more expensive than Fiberglass or Graphite.
 Bamboo is a category all its own, mainly used for custom made fly-fishing rods.

 Check out this video from American Legacy Fishing Company as they show how fishing rods are made.

 Many anglers get rod action and rod power confused.
 What is rod action?
 Rod action refers to where a rod bends.